insomniacore/insomniacore/README.md

 ## hihi im mony!

-i may become semi-verbal if im stressed!!
+i may become semi-verbal if im stressed or uncomfortable.

-you can usually always c+h unless i have something in my name that says otherwise! when if it has nothing you can still c+h.
+you can usually always c+h unless i have something in my name that says otherwise!

-you can call me mony, insomnia, or my ponies name!
+you can call me mony, baja, or my ponies name!

-you can ask me about anything :D

-i ocassionally have td but if i do it will be in my name (please keep that in mind)
+i ocassionally have td but if i do it will be in my name!

 theirs a lot more info about me on the links on my page !!